zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

     </copy>
     ````

 2. Describe the table that holds JSON documents data in the collection.
+The name of the column that stores JSON documents is JSON_DOCUMENT.

     ````
     <copy>